Financial Services Act (FinSA)

 Basic information for clients of Bank CIC (Switzerland) Ltd.

 The Swiss Financial Services Act (FinSA) came into effect on 1 January 2020 with a two-year transitional period.
 The main aim of the new act is to strengthen client protection by increasing the duties to provide information and keep records when providing financial services.
-Bank CIC will start implementing the new rules in the first quarter of 2021 in the advisory business.

 Please find below important information on Bank CIC: